 - Chlor-alkali industry: 12-year phase-out for the last remaining industrial use

-- New applications: Prevents any new uses of chrysotile asbestos going forward
+- New applications: Prevents any new chrysotile uses going forward

 What the Ban Does NOT Cover

-- Existing installations: Asbestos already in buildings, infrastructure, and equipment remains in place
+- Existing installations: Materials already in buildings, infrastructure, and equipment remain in place

-- Other asbestos types: Amosite, crocidolite, and other forms were not specifically addressed (already rarely imported)
+- Other fiber types: Amosite, crocidolite, and other forms were not specifically addressed (already rarely imported)

-- Removal mandate: Building owners are not required to remove existing asbestos materials
+- Removal mandate: Building owners are not required to remove existing ACM

-- Ongoing exposure: Workers who encounter legacy asbestos continue to face health risks
+- Ongoing exposure: Workers who encounter legacy materials continue to face health risks

-Commercial and public buildings estimated to contain asbestos-containing materials in the United States
+Commercial and public buildings estimated to contain ACM in the United States

 What Safety Standards Protect Workers from Legacy Asbestos?

-OSHA's asbestos standards for the construction industry (29 CFR 1926.1101) establish specific requirements for any work that may disturb asbestos-containing materials [3][4]:
+OSHA's construction standards (29 CFR 1926.1101) establish specific requirements for any work that may disturb ACM [3][4]:

 Employer Requirements Before Work Begins

-- Building survey: Identify all asbestos-containing materials before renovation or demolition
+- Building survey: Identify all ACM before renovation or demolition

 - Written exposure assessment: Document expected exposure levels and control measures

-- Worker notification: Inform all workers about the presence and location of asbestos
+- Worker notification: Inform all workers about the presence and location of hazardous materials

-- Training: Provide OSHA-required asbestos awareness or operations training
+- Training: Provide OSHA-required awareness or operations training

 - Medical surveillance: Offer baseline and annual medical examinations for exposed workers